rasyidstat/rasyidstat.github.io/_posts/2017-04-23-up-your-game.md

 #### What are you doing?

 * Exploring my transportation (GO-JEK) data
-* Exploring such human resource data related
+* Exploring human resource data related

 #### What is your next personal project plan?